 The next page asked for my mailing address details, plus my email address and phone number.

 The next page asked for financial information, including employment status, income, my monthly rent or mortgage, basic information about what kind of accounts I have, how much I spend on credit cards, and if I typically carry a balance (those last two are optional, and I left them blank).

 I was then asked if I wanted to add additional cardmembers in the event that I’m approved.

 At that point I was asked to confirm that all the information I provided was accurate, and then my application was submitted — I was instantly approved, with a huge credit line no less.
 Ford had the same experience, and also got an instant approval.
 Woot!

-The Capital One Venture X is now accepting applications, and I’m thrilled that I was instantly approved.
-This is simply a phenomenal new card, both in terms of the welcome bonus, as well as in terms of the ongoing perks.
+The Capital One Venture X opened to applicants as of late 2021, and I’m thrilled that I was instantly approved.
+This is simply a phenomenal card, both in terms of the welcome bonus, as well as in terms of the ongoing perks.

-The card offers annual benefits that more than justify the annual fee (a $300 travel credit plus 10K bonus miles), and on top of that the card offers awesome lounge access perks, rental car status, a great return on everyday spending, and more.
+The card offers annual benefits that more than justify the annual fee (a $300 travel credit plus 10K bonus miles), and on top of that the card offers awesome lounge access perks, rental car status, a great return on everyday spending, unbeatable authorized user perks, and more.